 Outpatient rehab is also a good option for those with work or family commitments, as it allows them to continue with their daily activities while receiving treatment.
 However, it is important to note that outpatient rehab may not provide enough support for those with severe cannabis addiction or co-occurring mental health disorders.

-Cannabis: Dependance vs. Addiction
+Cannabis: Dependence vs. Addiction

 While dependence and addiction are related concepts, dependence is a normal physiological response to chronic drug use, while addiction is a pathological condition characterized by uncontrollable drug-seeking behavior.
 Dependence can often be managed with gradual dose reduction, while addiction typically requires comprehensive treatment and ongoing support.

-Cannabis Addiction Symptoms:
+Cannabis Addiction Symptoms

 While it is considered by many to be a relatively harmless substance, frequent use of cannabis can lead to addiction.
 Cannabis addiction can have physical and psychological symptoms, which can be challenging to overcome.
 Here are some of the most common symptoms of cannabis addiction.